California “Resisting Arrest” Laws | Penal Code 148(a)(1) PC

 Law enforcement acknowledge and understand that their word has more credibility against yours in the courtroom.
 Because they know this, they often exaggerate the circumstances of your arrest in an effort to support your guilt or perhaps justify their use of force against you.
 In the event you suffered any injury as a result of your police encounter, rest assure that an officer will exaggerate or even fabricate portions of the encounter as a precautionary measure to avoid any civil rights claims against their department.
 Additionally, police officers have a tendency to be more hypersensitive about an encounter and often overreact when a suspect poses no risk of harm.

-An essential element for this offense is that you knew or reasonably should have known that the person arresting you was a public officer.
+An essential element for penal code 148(a)(1) pc is that you knew or reasonably should have known that the person arresting you was a public officer.
 This defense may arises if you were detained by undercover police officers wearing plain clothes who never verbally disclosed that they were law enforcement or shown his or her badge.
 If police fail to do so, then you are not expected to know that it’s a police encounter.
 Moreover, you may believe that someone is attacking you and you were merely using force or delaying their efforts to protect yourself from harm.
 Alternatively, officer’s wearing uniform may also need to announce themselves in dark places or if they place you in a guard hold from behind.
 In many instances, officers will grab you from behind and shout “stop resisting!” but forget to announce that they’re police.
 Similarly, you’re never expected to know who’s grabbing you if you cannot view them from behind.

 - EXAMPLE: Dan was outside of a bar when he got into a verbal altercation with another bar patron.
 A police officer noticed the altercation and proceeded to break up the argument.
 Just before Dan was about to strike the other patron, the officer grabbed Dan from behind placing him into a choke hold.
 Thinking someone was attacking him, Dan maneuvered his body to his side causing the officer to fall to the ground.
 Dan was subsequently charged with resisting arrest.
 In this case, Dan’s defense attorney would argue that Dan lacked the requisite knowledge the person grabbing him from behind was a police officer.
 Moreover, the officer never identified himself verbally, grabbed Dan from behind, and under the circumstances, Dan believed he was being attacked from behind by perhaps someone associated with the other bar patron.